yochannah/carpentries.org/pages/involved_lessons.md

 All of our lessons are on GitHub and [creating an account][join-github] is required to contribute directly to the lessons.
 To fix a typo, correct an error, clarify an example, or otherwise suggest an improvement to an existing lesson, you can file an issue on the lesson's GitHub repository.
 For typo fixes and error corrections, pull requests are also welcome!
 For suggestions, and to propose large-scale changes, please start a conversation through an issue rather than putting in a pull request.
 This gives the lesson Maintainers and the rest of the community an opportunity to discuss the suggestion before you've done all of the work.
 If you're not familiar with GitHub, you can also submit a comment or question through one of our [communication channels][comms].

+If you are looking for a place to start contributing to our lessons, [the Help Wanted page](/help-wanted-issues/) is a good place to start.
+It provides a list of existing issues that are looking for help from the community.

 For more details on the workflow of how to contribute via GitHub, see this community contributed [tutorial][git-tutorial].